St. Margaret's Church, Mediaș

-St. Margaret's Church (Biserica Sfânta Margareta; Margarethenkirche) is a Lutheran church, located at 1 Piața Castelului in the historic town center of Mediaș (Mediasch), Sibiu County, in the Transylvania region of Romania.
+St. Margaret's Church (Biserica Sfânta Margareta; Margarethenkirche) is a Lutheran church located at 1 Piața Castelului in the town center of Mediaș (Mediasch), Sibiu County, in the Transylvania region of Romania.

-The present, late Gothic structure was built between 1437 and 1488 by the ethnic German Transylvanian Saxon community at a time when the area belonged to the Kingdom of Hungary.
-Consecrated as a Roman Catholic church, with St Margaret of Antioch as its patron saint, it became Lutheran following the Reformation.
+The present late Gothic structure was built between 1437 and 1488 by the ethnic German Transylvanian Saxon community at a time when the area was ruled by the Kingdom of Hungary.
+Consecrated as a Roman Catholic church, with St Margaret of Antioch as its patron saint, it became Lutheran in 1545, during the Reformation.

 St. Margaret's church is located at the center of a large church fortress.
 About 150 of these buildings still exist in Transylvania.
 Seven of these villages with fortified churches are listed as UNESCO World Heritage Sites.
 It is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.